WomenWhoCode/AndroidWorkshops_BCN/Day 5 - Data Storage/README.md

 Notice how we use doggoId as the primary key and since we do not care about the id, we let the database autogenerate it.
 It will be set to 0 by default and we cannot call it simply id because the api response already contains an id which is a string.

 ### Database
 inside the data package, create a database package.
-Here you will need to add DoggoDao and DoggosRoomDatabase.
+Here you will need to add `DoggoDao` and `DoggosRoomDatabase`.
 Use the codelab code to help you to create these classes.

-The DoggosRoomDatabase onely needs one method:
+The DoggosRoomDatabase only needs one method:

 `fun getDatabase(context: Context): DoggosRoomDatabase {}`

 `DoggoDao` will have a method to retrieve all the Doggos and one to insert a list of Doggos.

 ### Repository part2